hes8/formassess/README.md

 There is no reason why it couldn't use the full version - but that's not what it does.

+[For helping students, it's important that the concept table/graph be "acyclic".
+This is discussed in the Publications.
+There are various ways this can be verified, or not.
+The method I used is the dfsc.pl Depth First Search which is implemented in dfsc.pl]

                             Examples of Use

 To read in gn-concept-table.tsv (Fig. 1), qwm-ex.tsv  (Fig. 4) and